 On 25 September 2017, the Kurdish Regional Government in Northern Iraq held a referendum for the independence of the region administered by the Kurdish Regional Government in Northern Iraq.
 Turkish government officials announced that Turkey will not recognise the outcome of the referendum and might take punitive measures, including economic sanctions (e.g. cutting off the pipeline that allows the transport of oil from Northern Iraq to third countries) and closing its airspace and border crossing to Northern Iraq.
-On 16 October 2017, Turkey closed its airspace to the Northern Iraqi Kurdish region and, in 2018, the Turkish military began a cross-border operation in Northern Iraq to prevent terrorist activities against Turkey.
+On 16 October 2017, Turkey closed its airspace to the Northern Iraq to prevent terrorist activities against Turkey.
 Furthermore, on 14 June 2020, the Turkish military launched an air-strike called "Claw-Eagle" against the terrorist groups, mainly the PKK in northern Iraq.